Chester County Property Taxes, Explained

 How are Chester County property taxes calculated?

 Your bill is the sum of three millage rates, county (5.164), your municipality, and your school district, applied to your home's assessed value.
-Because Chester County assesses on 1998 values, NookLocal converts every rate to an effective percentage of market value using the 2025 Common Level Ratio (30.58%), so you can compare what you'll really pay across towns and districts.
+Because Chester County assesses on 1998 values, NookLocal converts every rate to an effective percentage of market value using the 2025 Common Level Ratio (30.58%), so you can compare what you'll pay across towns and districts.

 Will my property taxes change when I buy a home in Chester County?